 Gettysburg College is committed to helping students who are interested in pursuing careers in the legal field.
 While there is no designated major or program curriculum (nor is it necessary for entry into law school), faculty and staff are available to help students navigate the challenges of preparing for and applying to law school.

-In addition to the resources listed above, Gettysburg College has a Moot Court, which is coached by Professor Scott Boddery.
+Additionally, there are many co-curricular opportunities for engaging in your law-related interests, such as Moot Court, Mock Trial, and the Pre-Law Club.
 Professor Boddery also offers Legal Analysis (POL 399), which is mirrored after the first year law course taken by all law students nationwide.
 Legal Analysis is a unique course that is rarely offered at the undergraduate level, and it sets apart Gettysburg College’s pre-law curriculum from those programs at peer institutions and large research universities.

 Likewise, the Center for Career Engagement works closely to help students gain exposure and hands-on experience through job shadows, externships, campus programs with alumni/parents in the legal field, and more!
 Combining academics with opportunities such as these, students are able to explore the field of law in a broader sense and build skills that will serve them well in law school or in other professions they wish to pursue.